NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ```batch
 python -u simple_trainer.py --redis-password $redis_password --num-cpus $total_cpus
 ```
-You are ready to start your experiment!
-Just run:
+You are ready to start your experiment, simply run:
 ```
 sbatch <your_slurm_file>
 ```
-**Make sure the slurm script file exists on the same directory as your trainer script, otherwise you need to include `cd` to the directory where it is:**
+If the trainer script is on a different directory, make sure you `cd` to this directory in your slurm script before executing it.
 ```
 # Example where the trainer is on scratch:
 cd /scratch/$USER/path_to_specific_directory